muditporwal/spring-security-trials/README.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.tryme.spring.web.cookie-creator' is invalid and this project uses 'com.tryme.spring.web.cookiecreator' instead.
+* The original package name 'com.tryme.spring.web.security' is invalid and this project uses 'com.tryme.spring.web.security' instead.

 # Getting Started